Hogfeldt/bioconda_recipe_gen/docs/usage/tutorial.rst

                                      {cmake,python2,python3}

     positional arguments:
-      bioconda_recipe_path  Path to your local copy of the bioconda-recipe repository
       recipe_path           Path to folder with meta.yaml and build.sh templates
       {cmake,python2,python3}
                             The ? that you used when creating the template with